 This was a fairy tale.
 Snow, snow and snow on both sides of the sleigh and you could see the soft white cover over the ground deep into the forest on both sides.
 The branches of the pine trees and spruce were heavy with snow.
 We didn’t usually have a lot of snow in Skåne where we lived now, and to us this was exotic.
 The horse made snorting noises and the bells kept jingling.
 We were moving as through a white tunnel and we felt warm inside the blankets.
 We must have traveled a couple of kilometers on those little roads and it could have lasted forever as far as I was concerned.
 This was a dream.

-The farm of Mother’s aunt and uncle was wonderful Knällsberg, filled with memories of hay rides, wild strawberry and blueberry picking in the big forests, and wonderful feasts in the big dining room.
+Mother’s aunt’s and uncle’s farm was wonderful — Knällsberg, filled with memories of summer hay rides, wild strawberry and blueberry picking in the big forest, and wonderful feasts in the big dining room.

 Aunt Sigrid was a fabulous cook, which her sister, my grandmother, was not.
 Uncle Julius, who was everybody’s Uncle Julle, and my grandmother’s sister, Aunt Sigrid, were my very favorite relatives.
 And of course all their eight children ranging from grown-ups to adolescents.

 But this time it was not summer and hay rides.
-Neither was it new-born foals.
-Or picking berries in the vast woods that the family owned, accompanied by two of Mother’s cousins.
+Neither was it a time for new-born foals.
+Or picking berries in the vast woods that belonged to the farm — accompanied by two of Mother’s younger cousins.
 The house, which was almost like a mansion in fact, was the home for a family of ten, plus guests at this time of the year.
 But somehow there was room for everyone.

 And in the summer there were the hay rides.
-We would sit up on top of the horse drawn cart on the prickly hay, and as we got to the farm, we slid down the side and a grown-up cousin, Sture or Rune, caught us on our way down.
+We would sit up on top of the horse drawn cart on the prickly hay, and as we got to the farm, we slid down the side and a grown-up cousin, Sture or Rune, caught us in their strong arms.
 I had never had more fun.

 But this time it was Christmas and our Grandma and Grandpa were there too.
-Aunt Sigrid and her daughters had set a long table in the huge dining-room with everything you could possibly eat for a real Swedish Christmas.
+Aunt Sigrid and her daughters had set a long table in the huge dining-room with everything you could possibly eat for a real Swedish Christmas, the big ham being the most important for a Swedish Christmas feast.
 Aunt Sigrid lavished cream and eggs on everything she cooked.
 I remember watching her and my eyes must have been big with amazement.
-She was also the most loving and generous person I’ve ever known.
-It’s very funny how my own grandmother, her sister, was so stingy that she wouldn’t use the eggs and cream and butter that it would take to make good food and so her food always came out tasting watery.
+She was also the most loving and generous person I have ever known.
+It’s very funny how my own grandmother, her sister, was so stingy that she wouldn’t use the eggs and cream and butter it takes to make good food, and so her food always came out tasting watery.
 So much for sisters being alike.
 Usually they are very different it seems to me.

 I will never forget one time in the middle of summer when Aunt Sigrid came into the dining room from the kitchen with a huge flat dish overflowing with wild strawberries and blueberries and saying ‘My dear children I have got nothing but berries for dessert’.
 When talking to everybody she would always say ‘my dear children’.
 And of course there was heavy cream to go with the berries.